kmchm/sendify-solution/README.md

 ## Solution Overview

 This project implements an MCP server that can communicate via both SSE (Server-Sent Events) and STDIO protocols.

 The solution is built using Java (Spring Boot) and is designed to be easily deployable using Docker.

-It also supports Playwright for browser automation and testing.
+## Project Structure
+The solution follows the typical Java Spring project structure.
+### client
+Contains `DbSchenkerClient` class that is a client handling the communication with DbSchenker website to intercept requests and communicate with their API.
+### config
+Contains configuration files.
+### controller
+Contains `ShipmentController` that is a simple REST controller for DbSchenkerClient.
+### dto
+Contains `external` and `internal` packages.
+The `external` package is for external DTOs, `internal` — for internal DTOs.
+### exception
+Contains `RestExceptionHandler` which is a global exception hadnler for the REST API.
+Also contains custom runtime exceptions like `CaptchaRequiredException`, `ShipmentTrackingException`, or `Tracking ReferenceMissingException`.
+### mapper
+Contains the `LandSttResponseMapper` to map from and to the DTO.
+### mcp
+Contains the MCP server API.
+### util
+Contains `DbSchenkerCaptchaSolver` that allows to bypass DBSchenker bot protection.
+### tests
+Contain tests for the `DbSchenkerClient`.

 ## Requirements